iOS 8: New Features

 System services - There are new toggles for Find my iPad, Location-Based Alerts, Spotlight Suggestions, and Share My Location, all related to new features within iOS 8.
 Spotlight now includes location-based information like Movie times, while Share My Location allows location information to be inserted into Messages.
 Combined, all of the new location settings offer far more control over privacy and location sharing in iOS 8.

-Easier access to notifications - In the Passcode settings, there are new toggles for Today and Notifications View.
+Easier access to notifications - In the Passcode settings, there are new toggles that allow users to access Today and Notifications View on the lock screen.
 Previously, these toggles were located within the Notifications settings.
 Control Center access on the lock screen is still controlled via the Control Center menu.

 New Settings look - Several Notification Center settings have been moved elsewhere in the Settings menu, giving that section a more streamlined look.
 There are no longer options to disable Today Summary, Calendar Day View, Reminders, or Tomorrow Summary.